blog-dovydasvenckus/blog/_posts/2017-08-05-shrink-xfs.md

     vim /mnt/root/etc/fstab

-### Summarry
+### Summary
-That's it, the solution was a little bit long winded, but at least it works.
+That's it, the solution was a little bit long-winded, but at least it works.
 If you know a simpler way to resize XFS partition feel free to share it in the comments section.